ribbybibby/tls-tool/README.md

   --days=365                Provide number of days the certificate is valid for from now on --domain="ribbybibby.me"  Domain --additional-dnsname=ADDITIONAL-DNSNAME ...
-                            Provide an additional dnsname for Subject Alternative Names.
+                            Provide additional dnsnames for Subject Alternative Names.

-Args:
-  <type>  Server or client certificate
+  --insecure                Optionally allow the creation of purposely expired or otherwise invalid certs
 ```

 ## Example